Jumpstart (U.K.) Limited Privacy Notice

 Who we are

-Jumpstart (U.K.) Limited (Jumpstart) is a leading UK R&D tax credit specialist having our head office at 6 Atholl Crescent, Edinburgh, EH3 8HA.
+Jumpstart is a trading name of ABGi-UK Limited.
+Jumpstart is a leading UK R&D tax credit specialist having our head office at 6 Atholl Crescent, Edinburgh, EH3 8HA.

 This notice explains Jumpstart’s approach to the personal information we handle in carrying out our duties as a provider of R&D tax credit consultancy services.